adunning/scribes-readers-texts/assignments.md

 10%
 : Participation

-30%
+35%
 : Weekly transcriptions (due every Wednesday)

-5%
+10%
+: Manuscript collation (due 27 February)

+15%
-: Collation exercise (due 13 March)
+: Group edition draft (due 15 March)

 30%
-: Final project (due 5 April)
+: Group edition (due 5 April)

-25%
-: Final examination (finals period)

 All assignments must be submitted in either English or French through Quercus.
 Any citation style may be used in this course as long as it is consistent: I recommend either the [*MHRA Style Guide*](http://mhra.org.uk/style) or the [*Chicago Manual of Style*](https://chicagomanualofstyle.org).

 ## Participation

-This is a seminar course, which can only function with your contribution.
+As a seminar, this course can only function with your contribution.
 In each class, we will take up the previous week's transcription exercises, read an additional passage without preparation, and discuss the historical development of scripts and textual transmission based on the assigned readings.

 ## Weekly transcriptions